auryn31/blog/content/posts/ivy-lee-e-ink-with-notion.md

   }'
 ```

-Now we should get all pages with the keyword 'tasks'.
+Now we should get all pages with the keyword `tasks`.
 But we want to make our request on a database.
 This can look something like this:

 ```bash
 curl -X POST 'https://api.notion.com/v1/databases/<YOU-DATABASE-ID>/query' \